 - Endless EULA usually taxes 6, but is very fragile to cards like Chisel and doesn't need a breaker at all.

-- Tollbooth has comparable break costs when you take the access trigger into account, but is very vulnerable to shenanigans (most famously Femme Fatale, but cards like Hunting Grounds and pseudo-bypass also make it sad).
+- Tollbooth has comparable break costs when you take the encounter trigger into account, but is very vulnerable to shenanigans (most famously Femme Fatale, but cards like Hunting Grounds and pseudo-bypass also make it sad).

 - Data Ward is more expensive to break, but suffers from massive positional issues due to the need for a tag (and generally falls apart to Inside Job as a consequence).